chenweixiang/chenweixiang.github.io/_posts/2016-03-20-telecom-3gpp-intro.md

 Each release incorporates hundreds of individual standards documents, each of which may have been through many revisions.
 Current 3GPP standards incorporate the latest revision of the GSM standards.

 The documents are available freely on [3GPP's Web site](http://www.3gpp.org/ftp/specs/latest/).
 While 3GPP standards can be bewildering to the newcomer, they are remarkably complete and detailed, and provide insight into how the cellular industry works.
-They cover not only the radio part ("Air Interface") and Core Network, but also billing information and speech coding down to source code level.
+They cover not only the radio part (Air Interface) and Core Network, but also billing information and speech coding down to source code level.
 Cryptographic aspects (authentication, confidentiality) are also specified in detail.
 3GPP2 offers similar information about its system.

 ## Specification Numbering